German stocks - Factors to watch on October 10

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Oct 10 The DAX top-30 index looked set to open 0.6 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.
+FRANKFURT Oct 10 The DAX top-30 index is expected to open 0.8 percent lower on Friday, according to premarket data from brokerage Lang & Schwarz at 0604 GMT.

 The following are some of the factors that may move German stocks: